geoschem/GCClassic/docs/source/supplement/libraries.rst

-.. _loading-required-libraries-for-geos-chem:
+.. _load-required-libraries-for-geos-chem:

-Loading required libraries for GEOS-Chem
+Load required libraries for GEOS-Chem
 ========================================

-This chapter describes the how to load the :ref:`required libraries for GEOS-Chem <software-requirements>` into your computational environment.
+This supplemental guide describes the how to load the :ref:`required libraries for GEOS-Chem <software-requirements>` into your computational environment.

 .. _on-the-amazon-web-services-cloud: